Pegmode/Deflemask-GB-Engine/README.md

 # -DeflemaskGBVGM-
 Custom Deflemask .vgm based playback engine for the Nintendo Game Boy.
+Now the official Deflemask ROM exporter as of v1.0.3.

 **this engine only works Deflemask generated .vgms and is not intended for other .vgms**